Ad-White/MyPhotography/TESTING.md

 ## Unfixed Bugs, Errors and Warnings

+**Bug 04**
-Bug 04 - Relates to Bug 03.
+- Relates to Bug 03.
 Modal positoning problem with portrait photos on mobile device, using Firefox.
 When testing this only seems to occur if the device is rotated a number of times.
 The photograph retains its ratio within the modal.
 Yet the modal re-sizes itself slightly smaller and to the left of the screen, rather than center.

 ![screenshot](documentation/firefox_rotational_issue2.png)

-    Fixing this bug is more about aesthetics and continuity across browsers.
+- Fixing this bug is more about aesthetics and continuity across browsers.
 As it has no detrimental effect to the users experience, and is also caused by non-expected unusual rotational behaviour.
 I am happy to leave this at present.
 Further research is required.

+**Bug 05**
-Bug 05 - Hero image over flows within browser window, removing scroll bar.
+- Hero image over flows within browser window, removing scroll bar.
 Throughout testing this seems to occur randomly, so was difficult to capture.
 Effects google chrome on desktop.
-Safari when testing on a Macbook, (however, with touch pad it doesn't offer any user issues).
+Safari when testing on a Macbook (however, with touch pad it doesn't offer any user issues).

 ![screenshot](documentation/hero_image_overflow.png)

 - To fix this, I experimented with overflow properties using css, with no success to date.

-    Whenever I have encountered this bug.
+- Whenever I have encountered this bug.
 Scrolling can still be achieved through keyboard commands, "page up/down".
 Refreshing the page or clicking on another page within the site and back again; has caused the vertical scroll bar to re-appear.
 Further research is required.

 Any remaining errors or warnings to my knowledge, are as a result of the valitading software, trying to validate external libraries and/or frameworks.